potassco/clorm/docs/clorm/predicate.rst

 .. code-block:: prolog

    p(nodes,(1,(2,(c,())))).

-While, such an encoding can be problematic and can lead to a grounding blowout, nevertheless when used with care can be very useful.

 Unfortunately, getting facts containing these sorts of nested lists into and out of Clingo can be very cumbersome.
 To help support this type of encoding Clorm provides the